-We may know how to program, how to handle the finances of a firm, how to create a marketing campaign, or many other valuable skills, but we have only been trained to work for someone else.
-If only we were taught how to work for ourselves in school we could handle those in-between states much better.
+As programmers, accountants, marketers, we are pretty good at making our employer rich.
+In those 19 years of training, we are only prepared to work for someone else.
+If only we were taught how to work for ourselves in school, we could handle those in-between states much better.

 When parents don't get involved, students fail.

 I have heard this many times.
 The parents are blamed for their children not performing well in school.

 I worked with companies that send their employees into training a few times a year.
 The employee can get a certification of completion which often leads to promotions.
 It benefits both the employee and the employer.
 But when the employee fails the test, who gets the blame?
 Certainly not the company that sent him to do training.

 The only two that may be responsible for the failure are the employee and or the trainer.
 Then why are the parents blamed for a failing child?
 You can't blame a child for not understanding fractions.
 You certainly can't blame the parents either because, well maybe the parents can't do fractions.

 Every time I hear about the story about student being the first in her family to graduate from college, I wonder: Who was helping her out when she had questions?
 Certainly not her parents, they didn't go to college.
 The teachers are responsible for her.